 On April 7, 2013 God healed me completely of my major allergies and fully healed me from asthma.
 By that point in my life, I was on several medications for the allergies, plus several inhalers for the asthma, along with an epipen.
 These went with me everywhere I went.
 I always needed people to know where these things were, in case of emergencies, because emergencies happened often enough to warrant it.

 So on that day in 2013, God chose to do another miracle.
-From that day onward, I have only needed an over the counter help for minor allergies.
+From that day onward, I have only needed over the counter help for minor allergies.
 All other allergies were gone and never returned.
 The asthma was a complete thing of the past.

 No more specialists.
 No more multiple medications, inhalers, injections, nor any need for the epipen.
 In fact, I was given an opportunity once to get an x-ray of my back, to see what it looked like years after my spine realigned.
 To see my spine fully straight wasn’t necessary for me, but it was wonderful to see.
-The only signs of it was a minuscule curve at the base and the fact that though my growth plates had already closed when the scoliosis had been confirmed, the miracle also gave me more height.
+The only signs of it was a minuscule curve at the base and the fact that though my growth plates had already closed when the scoliosis had been originally confirmed, the miracle also gave me more height.

 God wants the best for us, even when we don’t.